The Best Bohol Tourist Spots – Our Guide to Bohol

 1. Visit the Chocolate Hills

 What does chocolate have in common with some oddly-shaped hills in the interior of Bohol island in the Philippines, you may ask?
 The answer to that, much to Nikki’s disappointment, is … absolutely nothing!
-The bizarre Chocolate Hills are so called because they turn a chocolate brown colour in the dry season.
+The bizarre Chocolate Hills, one of the most popular Bohol tourist spots, are so called because they turn to a chocolate-brown colour in the dry season.

 Michelle at the Chocolate Hills